RajivManivannan/Facebook-Chatbot/README.md

 # Facebook-Chatbot

-Facebook Chatbot implementation using PHP.
+Facebook Chatbot implementation in PHP.

 ## Steps to set up localhost for chatbot and enable Ngrok.